Y Êli Niê: Early life

 Y Êli Niê was born as the fifth child of seven.
 He is part of the Rade ethnic group, who assign surnames matrilineally (contrary to Vietnamese convention).
 Despite sharing a surname, he is not related to H'Hen Niê.

 He started playing football aged 10.
 He won the National U11 Championship with the Dak Lak U11 team.

+Club career

+On 24 February 2026, during Thanh Hóa's V.League 1 match against Công An Hà Nội, Y Êli Niê was substituted onto the field as a striker due to a lack of available outfield players in the Thanh Hóa squad.